 Maybe you are facing Christmas, feeling shattered or rejected, due to prevailing circumstances in your life at present.
 Be encouraged however to know that, as He did for Joseph, God can give you, ‘A dream of assurance’, this Christmas.

 Illustration: Close to 2 years ago, my world was shattered overnight when I noticed something was wrong with my vision.
-Upon checking it out, I found that the Retina on my left eye had detached & that the vision on that eye was at its lowest.
-A Surgeon I consulted told me that I needed immediate surgery & as I prepared for the surgery with a lot of concern, God gave me assurance that He will bring me through.
+Upon checking it out, I found that the Retina on my left eye had detached and that the vision on that eye was at its lowest.
+A Surgeon I consulted told me that I needed immediate surgery and as I prepared for the surgery with a lot of concern, God gave me assurance that He will bring me through.
 It came through the following lyrics of the well loved song “In Christ Alone”.

 ‘From life’s first cry to final breath, Jesus commands my destiny.